minhiu/SnakeGame/README.md

 # Snake Game
 CS 343 Project<br>
-Made by Hieu Pham, Sean Masterson, Brandon Walker, Alex Banh Control your snake and eat as many apples as possible while avoiding the mines and the death snake.
+Made by Hieu Pham, Sean Masterson, Brandon Walker, Alex Banh<br>
+Control your snake and eat as many apples as possible while avoiding the mines and the death snake.<br>

-Controls:
+Controls:<br>
-Up: W or Up Arrow
+Up: W or Up Arrow<br>
-Down: S or Down Arrow
+Down: S or Down Arrow<br>
-Left: A or Left Arrow
+Left: A or Left Arrow<br>
-Right: D or Right Arrow
+Right: D or Right Arrow<br>

 Rules:
 1. Reversing directions (Ex.
 Move from up to down or left to right) will cause you to lose the game unless you have not eaten any apples yet.